Try this quintessential summer Greek Mediterranean dish: Roasted summer vegetables stuffed with rice and herbs. The famous Gemista or Yemista.

 Ok this is my mom’s famous recipe, it will take you about an hour to do the prep, so you are better off making a big batch, these last 2-3 days and they taste better the next day.

-- 5 large tomatoes and 5 large green bell peppers or a combination of 10 total + 1 small green pepper
+- 5 large green bell peppers (you may also use zucchini or eggplant) + 1 small green pepper

-- 10-12 tablespoons short grain rice (do not use long grain)
+- 10-12 tablespoons un-cooked short or medium grain rice (do not use long grain)

 - 8 zucchini